bluemediaapp/specification/storage.md

 Storage stage should be an int detailing which stage its stored in

-0. LIVE
+1. LIVE
-1. RELIVE
+2. RELIVE
-2. ARCHIVE
+3. ARCHIVE
-3. EXPIRING
+4. EXPIRING
-4. AWAITING_PUSH
+5. AWAITING_PUSH

 ## Storage-id

 Storage id should be a way for the system to identify where the video is saved.
-For stage 0 & 1 this should just be the video id
+For stage 1 & 2 this should just be the video id
-For stage 2 this should be the archive id
+For stage 3 this should be the archive id
-For stage 3 this should be the sia-sky uri
+For stage 4 this should be the sia-sky uri
-For stage 4 this should just be null.
+For stage 5 this should just be the archive id.

 ## Moderation-flags